zhengh42/littlebitofdata/content/privat/2017-08-20-CNV_pipeline.md

 __Script__: /home/zhengh/projects/CNV/105genes/xhmm/run_XHMM.sh

-__2.1__) Change data format, remove samples and target regions that do not fulfill coverage requirments, and mean-center the coveage.
+__*2.1) Change data format, remove samples and target regions that do not fulfill coverage requirments, and mean-center the coveage.*__

 a) The"chr" are added to chromosome names to facilitate plots.

 b) Here the default thresholds for coverage are used.

-target mean coverge: between 10 and 500
+target mean coverage: between 10 and 500
-sample mean coverage: bewteen 25 and 200
+sample mean coverage: between 25 and 200

 In this case, 17 samples and 15 targets are removed due to low coverage.
 They are found in files ending with "filtered\_centered.RD.txt.filtered\_targets.txt" and "filtered\_centered.RD.txt.filtered\_samples.txt".